TaitoUnited/full-stack-template/server/README.md

 ### Splitting into microservices

-Later if you choose to split your implementation into microservices, one of the microservices should act as a GraphQL Gateway (see [Apollo Federation](https://www.apollographql.com/docs/federation/)).
+Often there is no need to split a modular monolithic implementation into microservices.
+But if you choose to do so, one of the microservices should act as a GraphQL Gateway (see [Apollo Federation](https://www.apollographql.com/docs/federation/)).
 You should also replace the messaging library with some message broker (e.g. Redis, RabbitMQ, or Kafka).
 Note that when split into microservices, you cannot rely solely on transactions anymore.
 You may need additional fault tolerance mechanisms like dead letter queues, circuit breakers, etc. based on your business requirements.